oscarsilver/RxFlowExample/Pods/RxFlow/README.md

 ## Demo Application
 A demo application is provided to illustrate the core mechanisms.
 Pretty much every kind of navigation is addressed.
 The app consists of:
-- a MainFlow that represents the main navigation section (a settings screen and then a dashboard composed of two screens in a tab bar controller)
+- an AppFlow that represents the main navigation.
+This Flow will handle the OnboardingFlow and the DashboardFlow
+- an OnBoardingFlow that represents a 2 steps onboarding wizard in a UINavigationController.
+It will only be displayed the first time the app is used
+- a DashboardFlow that handles the Tabbar for the WishlistFlow and the WatchedFlow
 - a WishlistFlow that represents a navigation stack of movies that you want to watch
 - a WatchedFlow that represents a navigation stack of movies that you've already seen
 - a SettingsFlow that represents the user's preferences in a master/detail presentation